lightlace/cpp-docs.de-de/docs/standard-library/hash-map.md

 - pl-pl
 - pt-br
 - tr-tr
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: a1c256df1182c00c1b6045923ba9975f02c9bfa2
+ms.openlocfilehash: c3807ad83dc756ce62acd3e4f3fb5168e6d2d624
 ms.contentlocale: de-de
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
 # <a name="lthashmapgt"></a>&lt;hash_map&gt;
 > [!NOTE]
->  Dieser Header ist veraltet.
-Die Alternative ist die [unordered_map-Klasse](../standard-library/unordered-map.md).
+>  This header is obsolete.
+The alternative is [<unordered_map>](../standard-library/unordered-map.md).

- Definiert die Containervorlagenklassen „hash_map“ und „hash_multimap“ und deren unterstützende Vorlagen.
+ Defines the container template classes hash_map and hash_multimap and their supporting templates.

- In Visual C++ .NET 2003 sind Member der <hash_map> und <hash_set> Headerdateien nicht mehr im STD-Namespace enthalten.
-Sie wurden stattdessen in den stdext-Namespace verschoben.
-Weitere Informationen finden Sie unter [Der stdext-Namespace](../standard-library/stdext-namespace.md).
+ In Visual C++ .NET 2003, members of the <hash_map> and <hash_set> header files are no longer in the std namespace, but rather have been moved into the stdext namespace.
+See [stdext Namespace](../standard-library/stdext-namespace.md) for more information.

 ## <a name="syntax"></a>Syntax